Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-We should also consider that any of $H$, $X$, $Y$ and $Z$ have no effect when applied an even number of times in succession to a particular set of states.
-In particular, the number of successive gates in this set to actually apply would be given by the number of similar gates in a row $N_S$:
+We should also consider that any of H, X, Y and Z have no effect when applied an even number of times in succession to a particular set of states.
+In particular, the number of successive gates in this set to actually apply would be given by the number of similar gates in a row \(N_{s}\) :